js13kGames/purplflow/README.md

 ---
 # Help
-If you still have trouble playing purplFLOW or setting up your VR environment, or don't know what to do, please contact me at techadvancing@gmail.com for more support.
+If you still have trouble setting up your VR environment, or don't know what to do, visit https://webvr.info.
+If all else fails, or you have trouble playing purplFLOW, please contact me at techadvancing@gmail.com for support.
 I'll be happy to help!
 Consider [opening an issue](https://github.com/primedcore/purplflow/issues/new "Open an issue to help speed up the game's development!") if the problem you have persists on multiple browsers or devices.

 **[Back to top](#table-of-contents)**